The Giroux Correspondence in dimension 3: Introduction

 \subsection{Acknowledgment}

 This research was supported in part by the Austrian Science Fund (FWF) P 34318.
+MS was supported by the Swedish Research Council, VR 2022-06593, Centre of Excellence in Geometry and Physics at Uppsala University and VR 2024-04417, project grant.
 For open access purposes, the author has applied a CC BY public copyright license to any author-accepted manuscript version arising from this submission.
-The authors would also like to thank Ko Honda and Matthias Scharitzer for helpful discussions on the topic.
+The authors would also like to thank Joseph Breen, Nataliya Goncharuk and Ko Honda for helpful discussions on the topic.